8 Summertime Treats We Should Bring Back

 The snow cones of eras past were a lot more literal than the neon kind we slurp at the carnival these days.
 In ancient Rome, slaves scoured nearby mountains for blocks of ice which were then crushed and topped with spiced syrups and fruit for their masters.
 Mesopotamian nobles, too, had icehouses built along the banks of the Euphrates River to beat the heat.
 Snow was even sold in the streets of ancient Athens, likely to cool wine.
 Flavored ices have remained popular around the world (Thomas Jefferson was known to serve freezes at Monticello), even as they've largely moved away from the straight-up snow-based variety.
 So popular, in fact, that in 1905, 11-year-old Frank Epperson knew he was onto something when he accidentally left a glass of water, powdered soda mix, and a wooden stirring stick on his porch overnight.
 The concoction froze solid and the Popsicle was born.

-Lady Bird Johnson, a dedicated environmentalist, had White House chef Henry Haller serve flowerpot sundaes at her daughters’ engagement parties in the 1960s.
+Lady Bird Johnson, a dedicated environmentalist, had White House chef Henry Haller serve flowerpot sundaes at her daughters' engagement parties in the 1960s.
 The seasonal sweet consisted of layers of ice cream, meringue, and sponge cake served in clay flowerpots and topped with fresh blossoms—the perfect combination of the First Lady's wildflower beautification measures and dessert duties.
-With her love of gardening, we’re a little surprised Michelle Obama hasn’t brought this tradition back to Pennsylvania Avenue, though an entire flowerpot full of sugar probably wouldn't pass her healthy eating initiatives.
+With her love of gardening, we're a little surprised Michelle Obama didn't bring this tradition back to Pennsylvania Avenue during her time as First Lady, though an entire flowerpot full of sugar probably wouldn't pass her healthy eating initiatives.

 Before the tinny melody of "Pop Goes The Weasel" brought swarms of sweaty kids to the streets for a Chipwich, mobile ice cream vendors used more primitive—and less sanitary—means.
 In the late 19th century, vendors sold dishes of ice cream from carts cooled with ice blocks, which meant customers would lick their dish clean and then return it to the seller to use for his next customer.
 Not exactly a model of hygiene.